Last updated on March 19th, 2019

-The Uniform Child Custody Jurisdiction and Enforcement Act (“UCCJEA” or “the Act”) is a law that has been adopted by all fifty states.
+The Uniform Child Custody Jurisdiction and Enforcement Act (“UCCJEA”) is a law that has been adopted by 49 of the 50 states.

 How the Uniform Child Custody Jurisdiction and Enforcement Act Works